 - Lying among and around the volcanoes are charming villages, green valleys and wonderful beaches with 140,000 residents.

 - This stunning landscape was featured in films such as Almodovar’s Los Abrazos Rotos or Broken Embraces, When Dinosaurs Ruled the Earth, Moby Dick, as well as Doctor Who!

 - Discover El Golfo lagoon.
 Located on the island’s west coast, you need to walk past a rocky lava coast before coming across this stunning emerald green-coloured lagoon backed by red cliffs.
 It really is like being on another planet.

 - Lanzarote has many stunning golden beaches to enjoy the sunny clime, but spending time on the black sand beach of Playa Quemada is a must.
-Black sand is only found in volcanic destinations such as the Canary Islands and famously Santorini in Greece.
+Black sand is only found in volcanic destinations on trips to Santorini, Greece and the Canary Islands to name a few.

 - The eruptions mean that Lanzarote is an ideal place for cross-country mountain biking.
 You can cycle through the unusual landscape of lava and craters on tracks and goat paths.
 The majority of the tours begin in Puerto del Carmen, however, whichever route you choose, there are some great downhill runs.

 9. Los Jameos del Agua caves were formed when Monte Corona volcano erupted 4,000 years ago.

 10. Architect Cesar Manrique has since transformed the cave into a 600-seat auditorium with a restaurant, bar and gardens.

 11. The acoustics are fantastic and many concerts are held here including the Visual Music Festival of Lanzarote.

 12. The cave system is part of the Cueva de los Verdes lava tube known as the Tunnel of Atlantis, which is the largest underwater volcanic tunnel in the world at 1,500 meters long.
 You can take tours of the caves.